ericagol/script2gle/README.md

 I'm assuming that your `$PATH` variable has been updated accordingly so that you can call each of those with `gle`, `julia`, `octave` and `matlab`.

 If you intend to use transparency (`fill` command), then GLE needs to be able to run with a `cairo` option, nothing to be done on Linux (tested on Fedora) or OSX (tested on Yosemite) but I haven't tested it on Windows.
+Also a warning may be issued if you're using this in the draft mode (without the `-tex` option), and the font might be changed to agree with cairo.
+Compile with `-tex` option to get rid of that warning.

 ## Quick example